US Open women’s final: American Coco Gauff rallies to defeat Aryna Sabalenka in dramatic finish - Local News 8

 By Matias Grez, Eryn Mathewson and Zoe Sottile, CNN

-(CNN) — Coco Gauff, the world No. 10 women’s singles player, has defeated 2nd-ranked Aryna Sabalenka 2-6, 6-3, 6-2, with a dramatic comeback in the women’s US Open final.
+Queens, New York (CNN) — Coco Gauff, the world No. 10 women’s singles player, has defeated Belarusian Aryna Sabalenka 2-6 6-3 6-2 with a dramatic comeback in the women’s US Open final.

 The star-studded crowd erupted with applause after Gauff’s home-turf victory at Arthur Ashe Stadium in Queens.
 The win is 19-year-old Gauff’s first career grand slam and makes her the first American teenager to win the US Open since 23-time major champion Serena Williams took the title in 1999.